anonymous-2026-ai/CitationIntentClassification/README.md

 # Training

-You can go to the folder for the specific dataset to run the training/testing code.
-Look at the run.sh file and change the path to your dataset with '--data_dir' parameter.
-You can set up your own hyperparameters to start the training process by running: bash run.sh.
+Step 1: You can go to the folder for the specific dataset to run the training/testing code.

+Step 2: Look at the run.sh file and change the path to your dataset with '--data_dir' parameter.
+You can set up your own hyperparameters to start the training process.

+Step 3: To train, you run: bash run.sh.

 Note that: In this version, the number of clusters $K$ is fixed in model.py, but you can easily change it.
 We will continue refactoring the code to enhance convenience.